Fredemus/Bass-machine/README.md

 The source code is in lib.rs.
 Cargo.toml lists dependencies.

-A full oscillator has been implemented.
+A full wavetable oscillator has been implemented.
 Its SNR at 1kHz is at -80 dB, so its quality could be improved.
 The next goal is to add more features.

+A granular synthesis like oscillator has been implemented and needs to be tested

 A 4-pole lowpass ladder filter has been implemented.
 More filter modes and models can be added.

 Envelopes are implemented, but they could potentially be more efficient.

+File paths for wavetables should be gotten relative to source file so other people can actually build this lol